 The last few years have brought more changes to Google’s search results pages than any other point in its development.
-In the past, the Big G was never shy about making small, but noticeable tweaks – to the way its ads are displayed, for example.
+In the past, the search engine was never shy about making small, but noticeable tweaks.

 As with so much that Google does, however, they also offer a great opportunity.

 What Are Featured Snippets?

 Featured snippets began to appear a few years ago as Google would pull a topic summary and illustration directly from Wikipedia for certain topics.

 This was a perfect match for Google, since materials on Wikipedia are open source – there’s no need to pay to license them or even credit contributors in most cases.
 Plus, most people have come to see Wikipedia as a useful resource.

 Gradually, these featured snippets started to appear for a wider range of queries and expand into different sources.

 For example, if you search for a particular celebrity, you may get a rich snippet including biographical information directly from his or her website rather than Wikipedia.

 Snippets were originally confined to biographical and encyclopedia-style topics.

 Now, however, they are showing up in an increasingly broad range of results.
 Plus, they can come from virtually any website that is relevant and authoritative for the query.